Welcome to our grammar lesson about the Spanish Present Perfect.

 |ellos||han jugado||han bebido||han sentido|

 And here are a couple more verbs conjugated in Present Perfect.
 In this case, they are verbs with an Irregular Past Participle:

 |él||ha hecho||ha visto|

 |ellos||han hecho||han visto|

-We use the Present Perfect to talk about actions, under 2 conditions:
+We use it to talk about past actions, but only in this 2 cases:

-- However, the time frame we refer to (or imply) reaches the present.
+- The sentence mentions a time frame that reaches the present.

 For example, consider the following sentence in English: “I played football today”.
 The action (“I played football”) is past, but the word “today” refers to a time frame that reaches the present: we are still in that time period.
-Thus, it is a good sentence to use the Present Perfect:
+Thus, we would use the Present Perfect in Spanish: